 Now, without much ado, let us dive into the list and take a look at the ten best football players of all time.

-Number 10 on is Michel Platini.
+Number 10 on this list is Michel Platini.
 France might well consider their greatest ever player to be Zinedine Zidane, one of the greatest footballers of all time.
-Still, before the current Real Madrid manager had weaved his magic, Les Blues had another improbably talented playmaker in Platini.
+Still, before the Real Madrid legend had weaved his magic, Les Bleus had another talented playmaker in Platini.

-Winner of the Ballon d'Or trophy three years in a row (1983,84,85), the Frenchman reached the peak of his game when he guided the France to the European Championship title in 1984.
+Winner of the Ballon d'Or award three years in a row (1983,84,85), the Frenchman reached the peak of his game when he guided France to the European Championship title in 1984.

 Scoring an incredible nine goals in just five games, Platini, playing in his home country, captured the country's imagination with his stunning performances.
 He was so good that even Pele could not resist complimenting him:

 "He didn't run a lot like Cruyff and didn't depend on his physique, but I liked how he was the brain organising things on the pitch.
 He was a player who used his head in the broader sense.
 The way he shone with France and Juventus, and his capacity for taking free-kicks made him one of the greatest European footballer of the 1980s."